oracle-samples/maa/wls-hydr/README.md

 -   A compartment in your OCI tenancy must exist already.
 -   A Virtual Cloud Network (VCN) for the OCI resources must exist already.
 It is expected (but not mandatory) that, if the system uses a database, the database will be in the same VCN and set up before the midtier (if the WLS domain uses JDBC persistent stores, the database must be available before the secondary domain is started).
 -   An OCI Linux (OL8 or OL9) bastion host must exist in the same VCN as the OCI secondary system.
 Alternatively, if the bastion host isn’t located in the same VCN as the secondary's OCI resources, OCI's VCN local peering must be configured in advance between the bastion's VCN and the secondary system's VCN  (refer to the [OCI documentation](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/VCNpeering.htm) for this operation).
--   The Operating System versions supported for the primary hosts in the current framewor's version are OL7.X, OL8.x, RHEL7.x and RHEL8.x.
+-   The Operating System versions supported for the primary hosts in the current framework's version are OL7.X, OL8.x, RHEL7.x and RHEL8.x.
 If the primary hosts are OL7 or RHEL7, then the compute instances in OCI will be created with OL7 image.
 If the primary hosts are OL8 or RHEL8, then the compute instances in OCI will be created with OL8 image.
 -   By default and following the Enterprise Deployment Guide best practices, Oracle HTTP Servers (OHS) are used to route requests to the WebLogic Servers.
 If OHS is not used, the framework can be configured to skip its configuration.
 -   A Load Balancer (LBR) is used in front of the OHS hosts.
 It is expected that this LBR uses a SSL listener for the exposed applications.
 It's SSL certificate (public and private key files) must be available and transferred to the bastion node (will be used to configure the OCI load balancer).
 -   At least 2 nodes for OHS and 2 nodes for WLS are used in primary (minimum High Availability).
--   This framework cannot be used to setup asymetric DR topologies.
+-   This framework cannot be used to setup asymmetric DR topologies.
 It will always set up in secondary the same number of nodes as in primary.
 -   The components (WebLogic Servers, OHS instances) do not use IPs as listen addresses.
 All listeners in any of the components use standard hostnames and not IPs.
 -   The system is accessed using frontend host names (a.k.a vanity urls).
 This means the WebLogic applications are accessed through the Load Balancer Virtual Server host names and not IPs.
 -   If the WebLogic domain uses an Oracle Database, the appropriate database needs to be "replicated" in OCI:
     - For the "COMPLETE DR SETUP" Data Guard should be configured before or after running this framework.
 Refer to the steps at https://docs.oracle.com/en/solutions/configure-standby-db/index.html.
-This midtier framework creates the required security rules for accessing the Database subnet but, if the database is in a differnet VCN, it does not set up the required [Local Peering Gateway](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/localVCNpeering.htm) between these tiers.
+Notice that this WLS_HYDR framework creates the required security rules for accessing the Database subnet but, if the database is in a different VCN, it does not set up the required [Local Peering Gateway](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/localVCNpeering.htm) between these tiers.
-    - Alternatively and for the "Backup and Restore to OCI" use case, a seprate Oracle Data Pump Export and Import framework can be used for the JRF/FMW schemas (refer to https://github.com/oracle-samples/maa/blob/main/app_dr_common/export_fmw.sh and https://github.com/oracle-samples/maa/blob/main/app_dr_common/import_fmw.sh)
+    - Alternatively and for the "Backup and Restore to OCI" use case, a separate Oracle Data Pump Export and Import framework can be used for the JRF/FMW schemas (refer to https://github.com/oracle-samples/maa/blob/main/app_dr_common/export_fmw.sh and https://github.com/oracle-samples/maa/blob/main/app_dr_common/import_fmw.sh)

 Additionally to these requirements, applicable to all the use cases, in the "COMPLETE DR SETUP" use case, connectivity is required between the OCI bastion host and the primary hosts:
 -   On-premises and OCI networks can be interconnected with [Oracle Cloud Infrastructure FastConnect](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/fastconnectoverview.htm#FastConnect_Overview) (preferred) or Site-to-Site VPN.
 In an "OCI to OCI" setup, [remote peering](https://docs.oracle.com/en-us/iaas/Content/Network/Tasks/scenario_e.htm#scenario_e) between the two systems has to be configured.